Rudolf Scharping: Minister of Defence, 1998–2002

 From 27 October 1998 to 18 July 2002, Scharping served as Germany's Minister of Defence in the government of Chancellor Gerhard Schröder.
-His tenure saw the first time that the German Bundeswehr fully participated in a war, as NATO bombed Yugoslavia to stop Serbian policies in the Kosovo region.
+His tenure saw the first time that the German Bundeswehr fully participated in a war, as NATO bombed Yugoslavia to stop alleged Serbian policies in the Kosovo region.
 This involvement proved very controversial among the German population, especially among the environmentalist and pacifist Alliance 90/The Greens, that were part of Schröder's cabinet.
 Scharping defended the bombing of Yugoslavia in reference to Operation Horseshoe, which later turned out to have likely been a hoax.

 In 1999, Scharping established a government-appointed independent commission headed by former President Richard von Weizsäcker to develop recommendations on the reform of the Bundeswehr.

 By July 1999, Scharping was widely considered the leading candidate to become the new Secretary General of NATO; however, he declined that position.

 During a visit to United States Secretary of Defense William Cohen in 2000, Scharping was injured and briefly hospitalized after a steel security barrier sprang up beneath his motorcade as it arrived for an honors ceremony at the Pentagon.

 In 2001, Scharping was criticized publicly by Defense Secretary Donald H. Rumsfeld when he was found to be the source of a report that the United States would intervene in Somalia as part of the campaign against terrorism.